Labor Day: Unofficial end of summer

-Labor Day is called the "unofficial end of summer" because it marks the end of the cultural summer season.
-Many take their two-week vacations during the two weeks ending Labor Day weekend.
+Labor Day is called the "unofficial end of summer" because it marks the end of the U.S. culture's nominal summer season.
+Of the 7% of Americans who take two-week vacations, many take their vacations during the two weeks ending Labor Day weekend.
 Many fall activities, such as school and sports (particularly football), begin about this time.

 In the United States, many school districts resume classes around the Labor Day holiday weekend (see First day of school).
-Some begin the week before, making Labor Day weekend the first three-day weekend of the school calendar, while others return the Tuesday following Labor Day.
+Some begin the week before, making Labor Day weekend the first three-day weekend of the school calendar, while others begin the Tuesday following Labor Day.
 Many districts across the Midwest are opting to begin school after Labor Day.

-In the U.S. state of Virginia, the amusement park industry has successfully lobbied for legislation requiring most school districts in the state to have their first day of school after Labor Day, in order to give families another weekend to visit amusement parks in the state.
+In the U.S. state of Virginia, the amusement park industry successfully lobbied for legislation requiring most school districts in the state to have their first day of school after Labor Day, in order to give families another weekend to visit amusement parks in the state.
 The relevant statute has been nicknamed the "Kings Dominion law" after one such park.
 This law was repealed in 2019.

 In the U.S. state of Minnesota, the State Fair ends on Labor Day.
 Under state law, public schools normally do not begin until after the holiday.
 One reason given for this timing was to allow time for schoolchildren to show 4-H projects at the Fair.

 In U.S. sports, Labor Day weekend marks the beginning of many fall sports.
 National Collegiate Athletic Association (NCAA) teams usually play their first games that weekend, and the National Football League (NFL) traditionally play their kickoff game the Thursday following Labor Day.
 The Southern 500 NASCAR auto race has been held on Labor Day weekend at Darlington Raceway in Darlington, South Carolina from 1950 to 2003 and since 2015.
 At Indianapolis Raceway Park, the National Hot Rod Association hold their finals of the NHRA U.S. Nationals drag race that weekend.
-Labor Day is the middle point between weeks one and two of the U.S. Open Tennis Championships held in Flushing Meadows, New York.
+Labor Day is the middle point between weeks one and two of the U.S. Open tennis championships, held in Flushing Meadows, New York.

-In fashion, Labor Day is (or was) considered the last day when it is acceptable to wear white or seersucker.